 - Details of the bodies (including the AA) that have carried out audits of expenditure.
 If part of the audits has been outsourced, the tasks outsourced to the contractor(s) should be specified.
 The AA is expected to explain the measures taken to supervise the work of the bodies that carried out the audits of expenditure on its behalf (delegated or outsourced).
 The AA should confirm that the work done by those bodies can be relied on for purposes of the AAR and allow the AA to draw-up a valid audit opinion. - Description of the sampling methodology applied and information whether the methodology is in accordance with the audit strategy and the Sampling Guidance.
 The audit trail for the selection of the sample should be ensured. - Indication of the parameters used for statistical and non-statistical sampling, as well as an explanation of the underlying calculations and professional judgement applied.
-The sampling parameters should include: - o materiality level, - confidence level (chosen in accordance with what is prescribed in the "Sampling Guidance on how to carry out sampling strategies under the EEA and Norwegian Financial Mechanisms for 2021-2028"), - o populations considered, - information on grouping of populations (if applicable), - o sampling units for each population (i.e., a project or a financial report by a PP), - expected error or error rate, - expected standard-deviation(s) for the errors, - sampling interval (if applicable), - population expenditure, - o population size, - o sample size, - o information on stratification (if applicable), - description of the used sampling methods, - description of how populations have been grouped for purposes of error projection. - Where non-statistical sampling approach was used, indicate the reasons for using the method in line with Article 5.5.5, the percentage of items and of expenditure covered through audits31, the selection method of the sample and the projection method of sample errors.
-In case of non-statistical sampling, the AA should describe the reasoning made to select the sample, with reference to its professional judgement, regulatory requirements and applicable internationally accepted audit standards.
+The sampling parameters should include: - o materiality level, - confidence level (chosen in accordance with what is prescribed in the "Sampling Guidance on how to carry out sampling strategies under the EEA and Norwegian Financial Mechanisms for 2021-2028"), - populations considered, - o information on grouping of populations (if applicable), - o sampling units for each population (i.e., a project or a financial report by a PP), - expected error or error rate, - o expected standard-deviation(s) for the errors, - o sampling interval (if applicable), - population expenditure, - o population size, - o sample size, - o information on stratification (if applicable), - o description of the used sampling methods, - o description of how populations have been grouped for purposes of error projection. - Where non-statistical sampling approach was used, indicate the reasons for using the method in line with Article 5.5.5, the percentage of items and of expenditure covered through audits31, the selection method of the sample and the projection method of sample errors.
+In case of nonstatistical sampling, the AA should describe the reasoning made to select the sample, with reference to its professional judgement, regulatory requirements and applicable internationally accepted audit standards.
 In particular, the AA should explain why it considers the sample representative of the population from which it was selected and enables the AA to draw up a valid audit opinion.
 A total (projected) error rate should also be calculated where non-statistical sampling method has been used. - Where a two-stages approach to sampling was used, all the parameters used in subsample size calculation and selection should be presented in line with the ones presented for the main sample.
-The strategy used for subsample size calculation and for projecting the errors of the
+The strategy used for subsample size calculation and for projecting the errors of the subsamples should also be shown.
+Normally, if statistical sampling is used to select the main sample, the same method (statistical sampling) should be used when selecting units for the subsample.